 Project Guideline

-enabling people who are blind/low vision to walk/run independently with on-device Machine learning.
+on-device AI to enablE people who are blind/low vision to walk/run independently for Exercise.

 2019-2023

-In August 2019 at a Creative Lab hackathon, Thomas challenged us to imagine if technology could help him run independently.
+At a Creative Lab hackathon in August 2019, Thomas Panek - CEO of Guiding Eyes for the Blind, decorated distance runner, and blind man challenged us to imagine if technology could help him run independently.

-My colleague Dror Ayalon and I, conceived of, concepted, and prototyped the first iteration of the solution: could the technology most folks have in their pockets – a consumer smartphone and headphones – plus a guideline on the ground enable a person who is blind or low vision to run independently?
+My partner Dror and I, conceived of, concepted, and prototyped the first iteration of the solution using a consumer smartphone, headphones, and a guideline on the ground.

-We partnered with computer vision engineers from Google Research to explore and refine the system over 2019 and 2020:
+We partnered with computer vision engineers in Google Research to further explore and refine the system over 2019 and 2020:

 Jan 2020: Thomas runs his first independent mile at The Armory Track in NYC.

-Jul 2020: Thomas runs independently outside at a county park in Westchester County, NY as his family looks on in support.
+Jul 2020: Thomas runs independently outside at a county park in Westchester County, NY as his family watchines in support.

-Nov 2020: Thomas runs New York Road Runner’s Virtual Run for Thanks 5K in Central Park using only the Guideline technology.
+Nov 2020: Thomas runs New York Road Runner’s Virtual Run for Thanks 5K in Central Park using only our Guideline technology.

-In 2021, we partnered with Achilles International on a 20+ city iterative testing program.
-We trained their leadership and local chapters to facilitate trial and feedback with their communities.
-We took this direct input to further refine the onboarding and navigation system.
+In 2021, we partnered with Achilles International and their network of local chapters on a 20+ city testing and feedback program.
+We trained their chapter leads to conduct trial sessions with their athletes, testing the technology, collecting user data, and collecting camera data for AI training.
+We took their direct input to continue to refine the onboarding and navigation systems.

-Also in 2021, Guideline was featured in the Tokyo Paralympics Opening Ceremony and local blind runner Masamitsu Misono ran an independent 10K along the beach near his home in Chiba, Japan.
+Also in 2021, our Guideline technology was featured in the Tokyo Paralympics Opening Ceremony and local runner Masamitsu Misono ran an independent 10K along the beach near his home in Chiba, Japan.
+All thanks to a dedicated and hardworking partner team at Google Tokyo.

 ROLE